Outdoor Education

 (Go to the Ocean)

-Go Makai introduces students to the ocean ecosystem.
-Students will have an opportunity to learn about the various organisms that rely on the ocean environment, climate change and erosion, and what they can do to help sustain the ocean.
+Hele Makai introduces students to the ocean ecosystem.
+Students will have an opportunity to observe and experience the ocean environment, climate change and erosion.
+They will discover how we impact the ocean, how it impacts us and what they can do to help care for it.

 These programs are all scheduled for one to two night stays for grades 6th-12th.
 Each program is aligned with Hawaii State Standards and NGSS for STEM learning.
 We are also able to custom design programs to meet the needs of your students and curriculum.